Penetration Testing: how often should you test?

 Back

 So, let’s dig in to how to work out what testing frequency is right for your business.
 Penetration testing is a point in time assessment that will give you a very strong understanding of how vulnerable your systems are to known security issues on the day of the assessment.
-However, as systems are updated, configurations are changed, and IT projects are undertaken – your network as it looks today starts looking less and less like it did on the day of the assessment.
+However, as systems are updated, configurations are changed, and IT projects are undertaken – your network as it looks today may easily be looking less and less like it did on the day of the assessment.

 But, if you’re releasing software with an agile lifecycle, or constantly improving your IT networks with new systems and features – then you need to be testing more frequently.
 It could be that a full assessment is needed twice per year, or even quarterly.

 However, there’s one additional “gotcha” for companies that make continuous small changes.
 If you’re an agile company that’s constantly tweaking things and making small changes, you might find there you rarely have a “major change” to trigger an additional penetration test.
-So it’s worth continuously reviewing your recent work to ensure that once enough work has been conducted such that your previous test is no longer representative of your current system – it’s time to book another penetration test.
+So it’s worth continuously reviewing your recent body of work to ensure that once enough work has been conducted such that your previous test report is no longer representative of your current system – it’s time to book another penetration test.

 Whether that needs to be another full assessment or if it can be a smaller assessment based around the changes will depends on how significantly your systems have changed.
-Smaller changes can likely be covered by a smaller, more focused, assessment – saving your budget whilst still delivering security.
+Smaller changes can likely be covered by a smaller, more focused assessment – saving your budget whilst still delivering security.
+If you’d like more guidance on how this applies to your company, get in touch and we’ll guide you through how to develop a testing strategy.
+Whether that’s a once per year test, or building a bespoke schedule to suit the needs of your company.

 References